-While anywhere between 5-10% is a standard percentage, and $20 is a standard flat fee, some customers tip their movers much more than that.
+Anywhere between 5-10% is a standard percentage and $20 is a standard flat fee.
+Some customers tip their movers much more than that, though.
 Ask yourself these questions as you evaluate how much to spend.

 Did your movers provide white-glove customer service?

-In most cases, an excellent moving experience means that your movers will pay attention to the small details.
+Usually, an excellent moving experience means that your movers pay attention to details.
 Here are the most important factors to consider when judging your movers’ customer service:

 Did they arrive on time?

 Were they polite and professional throughout the entire process?

 Did they tend to the details to ensure a seamless moving experience?
 For example, did they make sure that your dog Buddy was safely tied in the backyard while they moved your stuff?

-When deciding how much to tip your movers, ask yourself if they went above and beyond the call of duty when presented with tricky situations.
+When deciding how much to tip movers, ask yourself if they went above and beyond in tricky situations.
 For example, how did they handle it when your four-legged friend snapped at their ankles?
 Were they gracious, despite the poor weather?
-If your movers handled unpredictable factors with grace, you’ll want to consider tipping well.
+If your movers handled surprise events with grace, you’ll want to consider tipping well.
 This means at least 20% of your total move or nearing $100 per mover.

 Did your moving company charge extra for challenging work?

-Investigate whether your moving company charges additional fees for extra work, like a bulky item or an appliance fee.
-If these fees aren’t rolled into the overall price of your move, you should tip your movers higher, particularly if your movers encountered an obstacle on your property, like the rickety steps leading up to the front porch.
+Find out whether your moving company charges extra fees for jobs like moving bulky items.
+If these fees aren’t rolled into the price of your move, you should tip your movers more.
+The same goes if your movers encountered obstacles on your property like four flights of stairs.

 Tell your movers you’ll tip.

 Hand out your tip individually.

-For starters, it’s a nice gesture to individually thank each mover for their hard work.
-Plus, it'll ensure that your money lands in each of their hands, rather than the hands of the moving foreman.
+For starters, it’s a nice gesture to individually thank each crew member for their hard work.
+Plus, it’ll ensure that your money lands in each of their hands, rather than the hands of the moving foreman.